mfaisal59/EpONet/README.md

 ![alt text](https://github.com/mfaisal59/EpONet/blob/master/images/flowDiagram.png)

 This is a public implementation of our WACV 2020 paper on Exploiting Geometric Constraints on Dense Trajectories for Motion Saliency.
 This repository contains testing code and trained models.
+The complete source code is tested on Ubuntu 16.04 with CUDA 8.0 and MATLAB 2016b.

 ### Installations: